 There are times when snow plow operators must drive with the plows up.
 Reasons include a shift change or meal break; the road doesn’t belong to the Village (such as a state or county road); or the plow has mechanical issues.

-The following provides residents with detailed reports on the Village's response to each snow event during the 2017-18 season.
+See below for reports on the Village's response to each snow event during the 2023-24 season.

 The Document Center provides easy access to public documents.
 Click on one of the categories below to see related documents or use the search function.